JaumTSX/nlw4react/README.md

-This project was created by @Rocketseat.
+This project was created by [Rocketseat](https://twitter.com/Rocketseat).

 # Move.it